leonstel/leonstel.github.io/blogs/gmap3.md

     first( (flag: boolean) => flag),
 );
 ```

+`firstTimeTrue` is like encountered earlier an Rxjs observable stream.

 For example a boolean flag with default value false and that you only want to get
 a callback if that prop change to true the first time true
 // TODO example code what happens